microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-post-members.md

 | [servicePrincipal](../resources/group.md) | GroupMember.ReadWrite.All and Application.ReadWrite.All | Not supported.                         | GroupMember.ReadWrite.All and Application.ReadWrite.All |
 | [user](../resources/user.md)              | GroupMember.ReadWrite.All                               | Not supported.                         | GroupMember.ReadWrite.All                               |

-In delegated scenarios, the calling user with a work or school account must also be assigned a supported [Microsoft Entra role](/entra/identity/role-based-access-control/permissions-reference?toc=%2Fgraph%2Ftoc.json).
+In delegated scenarios, the signed-in user must also be assigned a supported [Microsoft Entra role](/entra/identity/role-based-access-control/permissions-reference?toc=%2Fgraph%2Ftoc.json) or a custom role with the `microsoft.directory/groups/members/update` role permission.
 The following roles are the least privileged roles that are supported for this operation, except for role-assignable groups:

 - Directory Writers
 - Groups Administrator
 - Identity Governance Administrator
 - User Administrator
+- Exchange Administrator - only for Microsoft 365 groups
+- SharePoint Administrator - only for Microsoft 365 groups
+- Teams Administrator - only for Microsoft 365 groups
+- Yammer Administrator - only for Microsoft 365 groups
+- Intune Administrator - only for security groups

 Group owners can only add members to groups that they own.